The CERN Knowledge Transfer Fund bridges the gap between research and industry, so that society can benefit.

 The CERN Knowledge Transfer Fund is a tool to bridge the gap between research and industry.
 Through a competitive process, it selects innovative projects based on a CERN technology with high potential for impact in another field than high-energy physics, with potential for positive impact on society.
 Established in 2011, the fund is supported in part through revenues from commercial agreements concludes by CERN's Knowledge Transfer Group.

 The selection committee meets once or twice a year.
-The 2018 KT Fund Selection Committee Meeting will take place on the 25th June between 14:00 and 17:30, the deadline for submissions is 25th April.
+The 2018 KT Fund Selection Committee Meeting will take place end of 2018, on Friday 7th December, the deadline for submissions is Monday 12th November.

 What is it not?